Skip to content

 Requirements

-• Node.js ≥ 18 (or Bun)
+• Node.js ≥ 18 or Bun

-• Prebuilt skia-canvas binary for your platform (bundled automatically)
+• Prebuilt skia-canvas binary (bundled automatically)

 Released under the MIT License.